Home

 5 HOURS (minimum) 175 225

-Guiding Discounts: (do not apply to my Split-Fishing Guiding option or Fishing Schools).
+Guiding Discounts: (these discounts do not apply to my Split-Fishing Guiding option or Fishing Schools).

 *10% Weekend Discount—for any Saturday or Sunday.

 *10% Repeat Discount—for each date after your first date of the year.
-(A two-angler party qualifies if it is a second date for either angler).
+(A multi-angler party qualifies if any angler in the party has already fished with me that year).

 Payment in full, by cash or check, is due at end of fishing.
 Sorry, I’m not currently accepting credit cards.